ptc-iot-sharing/WebDesignKit/readme.md

  * Go to Import/Export and Import Google Map and Progress Gauge that you previously downloaded from MARKETPLACE
  * Refresh your Composer
  * Go to Import/Export and Import WDK_Entities (.twx or .xml)
- * Go to Repositories/SystemRepositories and upload all 8 css file
+ * Go to Repositories/SystemRepositories and upload all svg files

 ## Configuration and Usage